-As an Economist in the ES, you are likely to begin your career in the Economics Division (ECD) of MTI, the parent Ministry of the Service.
+As a public sector economist in the Economist Service (ES), you are likely to begin your career in the Economics Division (ECD) in the Ministry of Trade & Industry (MTI), which is the parent Ministry of the ES.

 Learning and Training Opportunities

-If you perform well, you may be offered scholarships to pursue full-time Masters or PhD degrees at top universities both locally and overseas.
+If you perform well, you may be offered scholarships to pursue full-time Master's or PhD degrees at top local and overseas universities.

-Read about Andy Feng who is currently pursuing a PhD in Economics at the London School of Economics on an ES scholarship.
+Read about Christopher Saw who is currently pursuing a PhD in Economics at the University of California, Los Angeles, USA, on the ES Postgraduate Scholarship.

 There are numerous platforms within the Civil Service for you to present your research findings.

-The Economic Studies Forum – chaired by the Permanent Secretary of MTI – is a key platform where ES officers present their research findings to senior policymakers.
-Economists sometimes also present pertinent research at the Economic Forum and the Social Forum, both of which are cross-ministry platforms chaired by the Head of the Civil Service and attended by the Permanent Secretaries of relevant Ministries.
+The Economic Studies Forum – chaired by the Permanent Secretary for MTI – is a key platform where ES officers present their research findings to senior policymakers.
+In support of policy discussions, economists also present their research at various cross-ministry platforms to Ministers and senior government officials.